awshlabs/SageMakerOverview-July2020/README.md

 ## Prerequisites

 You must have already [on-boarded with Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html) and be able to login to Studio.
+If not, please follow these steps.
+1. From the top right Region menu, Select Oregon or us-west-2.
+2. Go to AWS Management Console, Select Amazon SageMaker.
+3. Amazon SageMaker Studio should be at the top of your menu selection, click on the link to show the Amazon SageMaker Studio Control Panel.
+4. You should see a Get started Section, Select Quick Start, fill in a default user name, Choose then create a new IAM Role.
+5. Under the new IAM Role, select "Any S3 bucket", Create the IAM role and return to main menu.
+6. Click on Submit to Start the SageMaker Studio provisioning process, this is a once time process and, it may take a few minutes.

 ## How to run this notebook